Zwi Perez Chajes

-Zwi Perez Chajes, also Tzvi-Peretz Hayot, (13 October 1876 – 13 December 1927) was a rabbi, historian, biblical scholar and a notable Zionist leader.
+Zwi Perez Chajes, also Tzvi-Peretz Hayyut, (13 October 1876 – 13 December 1927) was a rabbi, historian, biblical scholar and a notable Zionist leader.

 Biography

 Zwi Perez Chajes was born in 1876 in Brody, then part of Austria-Hungary, now in Ukraine.
 He was the grandson of the Zvi Hirsch Chajes.
 Hayot learned in a Yeshiva and was ordained as a rabbi and also studied at a university.

 Chajes died in Vienna in 1927.
 His remains were later taken to Israel and he was reburied in the Trumpeldor cemetery in Tel Aviv.

 Rabbinic career

 Chajes served as the rabbi of the Jewish community in Florence, Italy from 1901 and also headed the rabbinical school in Florence.
 Until 1918, he served as a rabbi in the city of Trieste.